bongsang/stablevoice/README.md

 # Stable Voice UI
-Stable Voice WebUI is a framework designed to facilitate easy comparison and analysis of various upcoming voice clone models in one place.
+Stable Voice WebUI is a framework designed to facilitate easy comparison and analysis of various upcoming voice models in one place.
 It aims to promote global collaboration and development toward establishing a global standard.
-Initially, This is based on RVC-Project.

 ## Environment